Ketogenic diets

 The microbiome and obesity

-The alimentary canal of all animals contains a myriad of friendly bacteria, viruses and yeasts known as the friendly flora.
+The alimentary canals of all animals contain a myriad of bacteria, viruses and yeasts known as the friendly flora.
 It's commonly believed by many people that these creatures are decidedly wicked and must immediately be zapped with antibiotics; not so, the vast majority are very beneficial.

 These friendly bugs produce very important metabolites that give energy to the lining of the gut and control the immune system; and in this instance how we burn and store fats.
 They influence how insulin and glucagon work in the body.
-They feed on the fibre that is not digested in the stomach and small intestine, reaching the colon instead where these helpful creatures dwell.
+They feed on the fibre that is not digested in the stomach and small intestine, reaching the colon instead.

-Actually the microbiome extends to the skin, armpits and bladder too.
+Actually the microbiome extends to the skin, armpits and bladder too; and even the eyes.

 The unfriendly bugs provoke inflammation in the body, raise our blood pressure and cause insulin-resistance, for example.
 Literally they can make us fat.

 The most important thing that we can do to support the friendly bugs that help keep us in shape is to eat more fibre.
-That means whole unprocessed grains, fruit and vegetables; legumes, nuts and seeds too.
+That means whole unprocessed grains, fruit and vegetables; legumes, nuts and seeds too; completely counter to the ketogenic diets.

 TG/HDL ratio